 - you cough up more than a few teaspoons of blood

-- there is also blood in your urine or stool
+- there’s also blood in your urine or stool

-- you experience chest pain, dizziness, fever, light-headedness, or major shortness of breath
+- you experience chest pain, dizziness, fever, light headedness, or shortness of breath

 - trauma to the chest